Welfare state: Forms

 Broadly speaking, welfare states are either universal, with provisions that cover everybody; or selective, with provisions covering only those deemed most needy.
-In his 1990 book, The Three Worlds of Welfare Capitalism, Danish sociologist Gøsta Esping-Andersen further identified three subtypes of welfare state models.
+In his 1990 book, The Three Worlds of Welfare Capitalism, Danish sociologist Gøsta Esping-Andersen further identified three subtypes of welfare state models; liberal, social-democratic, and conservative.

+Esping-Anderson development of the three subtypes of welfare regimes were categorized under three dimensions: 1) state and market relations or the relationship between the state and market, 2) stratification or social relations and relationships, 3) social citizenship rights or whether or not an individual is dependent on the labor market.

 Since the building of the decommodification index is limited and the typology is debatable, these 18 countries could be ranked from most purely social-democratic (Sweden) to the most liberal (the United States).
 Ireland represents a near-hybrid model whereby two streams of unemployment benefit exist: contributory and means-tested.
 However, payments can begin immediately and are theoretically available to all Irish citizens even if they have never worked, provided they are habitually resident.

 Social stigma varies across the three conceptual welfare states.
 Particularly, it is highest in liberal states, and lowest in social democratic states.
 Esping-Andersen proposes that the universalist nature of social democratic states eliminate the duality between beneficiaries and non-recipients, whereas in means-tested liberal states there is resentment towards redistribution efforts.
 That is to say, the lower the percent of GDP spent on welfare, the higher the stigma of the welfare state.
 Esping-Andersen also argues that welfare states set the stage for post-industrial employment evolution in terms of employment growth, structure, and stratification.
 He uses Germany, Sweden, and the United States to provide examples of the differing results of each of the three welfare states.